TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Instalation:
 ------------------------------
-Use SnakeBite Mod Manager 0.5 or later: nexusmods.com/metalgearsolidvtpp/mods/106/ Uninstall any earlier version of Infinite Heaven Install Infinite Heaven.msgv
+Use SnakeBite Mod Manager 0.8 or later: nexusmods.com/metalgearsolidvtpp/mods/106/ Uninstall any earlier version of Infinite Heaven Install Infinite Heaven.msgv

 WARNING: Applying this mod to any game version after the one stated at the top of the readme involved will likely prevent the game from working.
 Simply uninstall using SnakeBite and wait for the mod to be updated.

-Using along side other mods:
+Using alongside other mods:
 ------------------------------
 Infinite Heaven modifies a lot of the core game lua scripts, if other mods that have their own versions of those files will break things in either obvious or subtle ways.
 Mods that shouldn't have a conflict with Infinite Heaven are: Model swaps, data table mods like development unlocks or times.